Are sharks fish?

 How fast do sharks swim?

-Most sharks cruise around the ocean at a leisurely pace of between one and three kilometers per hour (between 0.5 and two miles per hour), which is similar to average human swimming speeds.
+Most sharks cruise around the ocean at a leisurely pace of between one and three kilometres per hour (between 0.5 and two miles per hour), which is similar to average human swimming speeds.
 But there are several super-speedy species.
 The fastest-known shark species—the shortfin mako shark—has been clocked at a whopping 74 kilometers per hour (45 miles per hour) during short swimming bursts.

 How long do sharks live?